ALLEN Coaching

 Thermodynamics mainly deals with

-(ii) energy changes in the processes which depend only on initial and final states of the microscopic system containing a few molecules.
+(ii) energy changes in the processes which depend only on the initial and final states of the microscopic system containing a few molecules.

 (iii) how and at what rate these energy transformations are carried out.